 Loss of Coolant Accident – Loss of Inventory (LOI) Initiators

-Did a LOI event result in a leakage such that if the leakage were undetected and/or unmitigated it would cause the currently operating decay heat removal method to fail in 24 hours or less (e.g., level would drop to below the hot leg suction of the operating decay heat removal pump (PWR), or to the shutdown cooling isolation low level setpoint (BWR)?
+Did a LOI event result in a leakage such that if the leakage were undetected and/or unmitigated it would cause the currently operating decay heat removal method to fail in 24 hours or less (e.g., level would drop to below the hot leg suction of the operating decay heat removal pump (PWR), or to the shutdown cooling isolation low level setpoint (BWR))?

 If YES ➛Stop.
 Go to Appendix G Phase 2.